 Most people will do the small tour but you should definitely consider doing the big circuit, too, as it includes the ruins of Neak Pean which sits in the middle of a beautiful reservoir.
 There’s also Pre Rup, built in the 9th century, which during our visit, had hundreds of dragonflies zipping around its walls.

 Visiting Angkor Wat in the rainy season is a great way to avoid the crowds and to escape the intense heat that comes earlier in the year.
-Take an umbrella, take a sense of adventure and take your American Dollars (accepted everywhere in Cambodia) and visit during a time of year that’s very much underrated.
+Take an umbrella, a sense of adventure, and your American Dollars (accepted everywhere in Cambodia) to visit during a time of year that’s very much underrated.